 Instead, pouring hot water over the grounds in a sock filter yields a lighter and more balanced cup of coffee.

 The fine-grind size of Cafe Bustelo can make your coffee taste a little too bitter when using regular coffee makers.
 If your Cafe Bustelo is too bitter, experiment with lower temperatures of water and lesser amounts of coffee to reduce the extraction.

 Cafe Bustelo espresso ground coffee is not instant coffee but rather dark roasted coffee beans that have been ground to a fine size.
 You have to brew Cafe Bustelo espresso grounds to make coffee.

 For example, use a sock or paper filter when brewing Cafe Bustelo without a coffee maker or brew the grounds in a Moka pot, espresso machine, or drip coffee machine.

 Cafe Bustelo instant coffee, on the other hand, is ready to drink after adding hot water to the granules.

 You can brew espresso or a coffee drink of your choice using Cafe Bustelo ground coffee.
 Brewing with these grounds in an espresso machine or a Moka pot yields a rich cup of espresso that you can add hot water to or steamed milk to make American coffee and latte respectively.

-Given that Cafe Bustelo is fine grind of dark roast beans, it is suitable for making espresso and espresso drinks.
+However, since Cafe Bustelo has a fine grind of dark roast beans, it is suitable for making espresso and espresso drinks.